pl853/Advanced-Databases-Guide/README.md

   - The reason for FD2 breaking the 2NF is because ENAME only depends on SSN and not on PNUMBER.
   - The reason for FD3 breaking the 2NF is because PNAME and PLOCATION only depend on PNUMBER.
   - The reason for FD1 NOT breaking the 2NF is because HOURS depends on both of the key attributes (SSN PNUMBER)

+  After you found an attribute which satisfys the characteristics mentionend above you remove the attribute from the table (EMP_PROJ).</br>
+  Then you create

 - from 2NF to 3NF